 A PID controller is the most advanced type of controller and is usually found in pellet smokers, pellet grills, and other industrial-style cooking appliances.

-PID controllers are so named because they use an algorithm with three parameters: Proportional, Integral, and Derivative.
-That means that this algorithm is able to provide input to the system in order to maintain the desired temperature.
+The algorithm is able to provide input to the system to maintain the desired temperature.

 The intention is to control the cooking process more precisely than with simple on/off control.